Is Plumbr secure?

 On Demand Plumbr

-When you are using On Demand Plumbr, the Agents monitoring your JVMs are connecting to Plumbr Server hosted by us.
+When you are using On Demand Plumbr, the Agents monitoring your applications are connecting to Plumbr Server hosted by us.
 Our servers are hosted in Amazon AWS Ireland and all the connections from Agent to Server are encrypted with SSL.

 - End user interactions with the application being monitored.
 In Plumbr language, such interactions are called transactions.
 For each transaction Plumbr Agent collects and sends to the server the following: